 Compliance risk management is an ongoing focus in all aspects of business activity and on an annual basis global risks are assessed in a Headquarter workshop, with key risk topics subsequently cascaded throughout the organisation to ensure proper management awareness and focus.
-This headquarter initiative is supplemented by a deep dive review undertaken by local business management in the form of a risk workshop every second year.
-Human Rights risk was highlighted as a key focus topic in early 2017 with certain improvement actions noted.
-As a result, a more robust due diligence process was introduced to consider Human Rights risk in relevant major projects.
-In addition, training support was enhanced for staff working in project management and procurement roles to ensure a better appreciation of Human Rights risk, which includes modern slavery.
-The topic remained in focus during 2018.
+This headquarter initiative is supplemented by a deep dive review undertaken by local business management in the form of a risk workshop every second year (completed in November 2019).
+Human Rights risk has been incorporated as a focus topic since 2017 and is now firmly embedded in our due diligence process for relevant major projects.